mail4sheik/hello-world/README.md

 # hello-world
-This is my first github repository
+This is my first github repository.
+Please don't waste time in checking this directory.